 Lausanne itself is a small city, although it is the fourth largest in Switzerland.
 With 140,000 inhabitants and 400,000 more in the surrounding area, Lausanne is quite exciting for its size.
 There is a great nightlife, a wonderful quality of life with many parks and gorgeous views on Lake Geneva and the French Alps.
 And Switzerland is a nice country to discover and a very convenient base from which to explore Europe.
 EPFL is less than an hour away from Geneva’s international airport, and there are direct trains from Lausanne to all of Switzerland as well as Paris and Milan.
 There is a high percentage of foreigners in Lausanne, many working for international companies based here or studying in the many other schools of the city, which makes the town quite a melting pot.

-EPFL is fourth in the ranking of the world’s most international universities.
+EPFL is first in the ranking of the world’s most international universities.